 Transfer Frame slicing allows for the use of Transfer Frames that are longer than the maximum information block length, and may offer practical advantages in implementation, though it generally results in information block boundaries that do not coincide with Transfer Frame boundaries.
-Slicing shall not be used if there is no coding, or with convolutional coding (Section 4), because these alternatives do not constrain the information block length.
+Slicing is not used if there is no coding, or with convolutional coding (Section 4), because these alternatives do not constrain the information block length.